FionaKP/Hangman/README.md

 A hangman game played in the terminal with a fun Taylor Swift themed word list.

 # What I learned
-* Just a refresher on my python foundations
+* Refresher on my python foundations
+* Updating my github repositories